PA-RISC information - since 1999

 © RDI 1999

-RDI PrecisionBooks were portable PA-RISC workstations of the 1990s, introduced in 1998 by RDI, shortly before the takeover by Tadpole.
-They were based on the HP 9000 C132L workstation in a portable case and marketed as first HP-UX laptops.
+RDI PrecisionBooks are portable PA-RISC workstations, released by RDI in 1998, shortly before the takeover by Tadpole.
+They were based on HP 9000 C132L workstations in a portable case and marketed as first HP-UX laptops.

 PrecisionBooks were used for engineering, software development, network management, financial modeling, military command operations, and intelligence gathering.